Randgalt/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperProgrammers.md

 Watches are maintained locally at the ZooKeeper server to which the client is connected.
-This allows watches to be lightweight to set, maintain, and dispatch.
+This allows watches to be lightweight to set, maintain, and requestMapper.
 When a client connects to a new server, the watch will be triggered for any session events.
 Watches will not be received while disconnected from a server.
 When a client reconnects, any previously registered watches will be reregistered and triggered if needed.
 In